Prathiyusha/Azure-Databricks-End-to-End-Project/README.md

 This project demonstrates an end-to-end Data Engineering pipeline on Azure Databricks using the Medallion Architecture (Bronze, Silver, and Gold).
 Customer, Orders, and Product source data stored in Azure Data Lake Storage Gen2 (ADLS Gen2) is ingested incrementally using Databricks Auto Loader and Spark Structured Streaming, then transformed through multiple layers using PySpark.

-The Silver layer performs data cleansing and business transformations using PySpark, and includes a Python OOP class built to apply window-function-based ranking logic as a learning exercise.
-In the Gold layer, the Customer Dimension is built using **SCD Type 1** with PySpark and Delta Lake merge (upsert) operations, including surrogate key generation.
-The Product Dimension is built using **SCD Type 2** with Delta Live Tables (DLT), including data quality expectations.
-An Orders Fact table joins both dimensions to complete a Star Schema.
-A Databricks Workflow was built to orchestrate the notebooks end-to-end, including a parameterized for-each task for Bronze ingestion.
+The Silver layer performs data cleansing and business transformations using PySpark and includes a Python OOP class for practising window-function-based ranking logic.
+In the Gold layer, Customer Dimension upsert logic is implemented using PySpark and Delta Lake MERGE, with surrogate key generation.
+The Product Dimension is configured using Delta Live Tables (DLT) with SCD Type 2 change-processing logic and data quality expectations.
+An Orders Fact table joins Customer and Product dimension data to demonstrate a basic Star Schema.
+A Databricks Workflow was built to orchestrate the main Customer, Orders, and Product pipeline, including a parameterized for-each task for Bronze ingestion.

 ---